snowyu/ikb/README.md

 This section is similar to wordnet.
 But

-1. Encoding the knowledge item with Chinese Character
+1. Encoding the knowledge item ID(identify) with Chinese Character
-1. A knowledge item only one explanation(not allow to have multiple explanations)
+1. A knowledge item only one ID(identify) and one explanation(not allow to have multiple identify or explanations)
 1. The root classification is different from Wordnet.

 ### Why encoding with Chinese characters?